jameshansen/Consignment/README.md

 I wrote this Consignment Management program for a Consignment Store located in Vancouver in 2011.
 I was employed by CompuMAX to develop this system.
 The CEO, Ken Tung, gave me permission to share the source code of the project publicly on my GitHub under a GPL license.
 Thank you Ken.

-This project was written The project took 6-12 months to complete from start to the first version beginning in January 2011, the first release to the customer in August 2011, followed by updates through to December 2011.
+The project took 6-12 months to complete from start to finish.
+Work began in January 2011, with the first release to the customer in August 2011, followed by updates through to December 2011.

 **Concept**